justincbagley/GaussClust/README.md

 ## DOI

-The DOI for GaussClust, via [Zenodo](https://zenodo.org), is coming soon.
+The DOI for GaussClust, via [Zenodo](https://zenodo.org), is coming soon. :wink:

 ## INTRODUCTION